awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-vpcendpointservice.md

 + A [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html)\.
 Service consumers connect to your service using an interface endpoint\.
 + A [Gateway Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/gateway/introduction.html)\.
 Service consumers connect to your service using a Gateway Load Balancer endpoint\.

-For more information, see [VPC Endpoint Services](https://docs.aws.amazon.com/vpc/latest/userguide/endpoint-service.html) in the *Amazon Virtual Private Cloud User Guide*\.
+For more information, see the [AWS PrivateLink User Guide](https://docs.aws.amazon.com/vpc/latest/privatelink/)\.

 ## Syntax<a name="aws-resource-ec2-vpcendpointservice-syntax"></a>